City of Port Phillip: Townships and localities

-Current Council Composition
+Current council composition

-Since 2016 Port Phillip City Council is composed of nine Councillors elected from three wards, up from seven in 2012.
+Since 2024 Port Phillip City Council is composed of nine councillors elected from nine single-member wards, up from seven in 2012.
 Councillors are elected for a fixed four-year term of office.
-The Mayor is elected by the Councillors at the first meeting of the Council.
-The most recent election was held in October 2020.
+The mayor is elected by the councillors at the first meeting of the council.
+The most recent election was held in October 2024.

-The current Council, elected in 2020, in order of election by ward, is as follows:
+The current council, elected in 2024, in order of election by ward, is as follows: